QubesOS/qubes-doc/ContributingHowto.md

 First you should decide what you are interested in (and good in).
 The Qubes project would welcome contributions in various areas:

--   testing and bug reporting
+-   Testing and bug reporting
--   New Xen Dom0 kernel packaging and testing
--   Packaging of other system components in a Qubes-customized way (e.g. KDE for Dom0) as a preparation for our own installer
 -   Code audit (e.g. gui-daemon)
 -   New features
+-   Artwork (plymouth themes, KDM themes, installer themes, wallpapers, etc)

 Perhaps the best starting point is to have a look at the [Open Tickets by Milestone page](https://www.qubes-os.org/trac/report/3) to see what are the most urgent tasks to do.